szabogtamas/jupy_rocker/README.md

 * Shiny can be accessed at `localhost:3838`

 Please note that this image is intended to be a base for other projects.
 Both Jupyter and RStudio is missing many important data analysis / visualization packages.

+If the jupzter version of dash is reuired for a project, the port 8050 should also be open.

 Individual projects will benefit from installing plotly, seaborn, pandas, etc on top of this image.